endpointmanager/networkusage-powershell/README.md

 * Extract the folder (endpointmanager.networkusage) from the Release-zip to %ProgramFiles%\WindowsPowerShell\Modules\endpointmanager
 * OR use "**Import**-Module .\endpointmanager.networkusage\endpointmanager.networkusage.**psd1**" from the root directory of the extracted Release-zip
+* Make sure you don't have any security-restrictions to load the Powershell-Module.
+If so, please remove any NTFS Alternate Data Streams (ADS) from the Release-zip before you extract it, and set the ExecutionPolicy to Unrestricted

+    ```ps
+    Unblock-File .\endpointmanager.networkusage_v1.0.0.1.zip
+    Set-ExecutionPolicy -ExecutionPolicy Unrestricted
+    ```

 ## License